 In this article, we guide you through the steps of selecting the type of hardware you need, from getting your hands on the right kind of development kit to initial prototyping.
-Assuming that you will opt for an IoT platform, we focus on the strategic considerations to make prior to making hardware decisions.
-We point out the things to look out for to make sure that you can connect your devices of choice to the IoT platform.
+Assuming that you will opt for an IoT platform, we focus on the strategic considerations prior to making hardware decisions.
+We point out the things to watch to make sure that you can connect your devices to the IoT platform.

-We are concentrating on the IoT platform scenario because it alleviates the need for in-house IoT domain experts and usually comes with mature technical support plus a community of IoT builders.
+We are concentrating on the IoT platform scenario because it alleviates the need for in-house IoT domain experts.
+Also, it usually comes with mature technical support plus a community of IoT builders.
 Such platforms are usually tested for thousands of devices and are suitable for both enterprise and consumer scenarios.

 Consider the challenge you need to solve